MicrosoftDocs/entra-docs/docs/identity/monitoring-health/how-to-view-applied-conditional-access-policies.md

 ---
 title: Conditional Access and Microsoft Entra sign-in logs
-description: Learn how to view Conditional Access policies in Microsoft Entra sign-in logs so that you can assess the effect of those policies.
+description: Learn how to view Conditional Access details in Microsoft Entra sign-in logs so that you can assess the effect of your policies.
 author: shlipsey3
 manager: amycolannino
 ms.service: entra-id
 ms.topic: how-to
 ms.subservice: monitoring-health
-ms.date: 04/15/2024
+ms.date: 11/13/2024
 ms.author: sarahlipsey
 ms.reviewer: egreenberg

-# Customer intent: As an IT admin, I want to view applied Conditional Access policies in Microsoft Entra sign-in logs so that I can assess the effect of those policies.
+# Customer intent: As an IT admin, I want to view applied Conditional Access details in the Microsoft Entra sign-in logs so that I can assess the effect of any policies in place.

 ---

 # View applied Conditional Access policies in Microsoft Entra sign-in logs

-With Conditional Access policies, you can control how your users get access to the resources of your Azure tenant.
+With Conditional Access policies, you can control how your users get access to your Azure and Microsoft Entra resources.
 As a tenant admin, you need to be able to determine what effect your Conditional Access policies have on sign-ins to your tenant, so that you can take action if necessary.
+The sign-in logs in Microsoft Entra ID give you the information that you need to assess the effect of your Conditional Access policies.

-The sign-in logs in Microsoft Entra ID give you the information that you need to assess the effect of your policies.
 This article explains how to view applied Conditional Access policies in those logs.

 ## Prerequisites